OneFS Signed Upgrades

 A ‘readme’ text file can be incorporated directly in the second region of the package file, providing instructions, version compatibility requirements, etc.

 The first region, which contains the main package data, is also compatible with previous OneFS versions that don’t support the .isi format.
-This allows a signed firmware of DSP package to be installed on OneFS 9.3 and earlier.
+This allows a signed firmware or DSP package to be installed on OneFS 9.3 and earlier.

 The new OneFS catalog provides a secure place to store verified .isi packages, and only the root account has direct access.
 The catalog itself is stored at /ifs/,ifsvar/catalog and all maintenance and interaction is via the ‘isi upgrade catalog’ CLI command set.
 The contents, or artifacts, of the catalog each have an ID which corresponds to the SHA256 hash of the file.